“ A Single Fine Sheet ” (1856)

 The large-size rendition

 of the now lost monumental picture, showing first in the 1754 inventory of the Royal Gallery Dresden (II 272) as Rubens.
 Partly included in especially older literature as Lion Hunt, in respect of its but marginal prominence in the background this is not quite appropriate, yet foremost even misleading in regard of the actual, large-figure lion hunt in Dresden not engraved by Ridinger as besides mixed up by Nagler.
 In the Ridinger article (32) still listed apart as lion hunt, follow per Rubens (XIII, 587) first “Lions and tigers in a wilderness, in the background left a lion is pursued … Engraved by J. E. Riedinger”, then “Lions in a landscape, with a lioness with the young ones”, supposedly that lower right with Ridinger.
-Which latter Thienemann designates as tigress, as does Woermann, too, who also includes the second female with a hare in the fangs which Thienemann in turn sees as lioness.
+Which latter Thienemann, formally reasonably, designates as tigress, as does Woermann, too, who also includes the second female with a hare in the fangs which Thienemann correctly sees as lioness.
 Both females, however, with the same features indicating them as lionesses.
 Voorhelm-Schneevoogt then without any mixing in of tigers.

-Fact indeed that still in those days depictions of the foreign fauna frequently were based on assured knowledge to some extent only, as also the Ridingers state apologetically in the preamble to the Colored Animal Kingdom.
+Fact indeed that still in those days depictions of the foreign fauna frequently were based on assured knowledge to some extent only, as also the Ridingers state in an informative manner in the preamble to the Colored Animal Kingdom.
 All the more incomprehensible the lion-tiger mixture as expressed by the prompt mutation of the picture into a Landscape with Wild Animals.
-What only one, moreover nursing, “tigress” should do in a group of lions is disregarded by Thienemann who otherwise is quite concerned about zoological correctness.
+However, what only one, moreover nursing, “tigress” should do in a group of lions is disregarded by Thienemann who otherwise is quite concerned about zoological correctness.
 And Dresden’s 2 : 2 version misses the food competition.
 Ridinger’s Predators and Killed Deer in Berlin (Michaelis, 2002, 2272) shall be recalled: “A couple lions and tigers each fight about the killed splendid stag”.
 And the included lion hunt distinctly speaks against an assumption of a cozy Paradise scenery.
 In such a manner then

 painterly lion ambience pure .